Measles Outbreak (2025/2026)

 On demand

-Per CDC: As of January 13, 2026, 171 confirmed* measles cases were reported in the United States in 2026.
-Among these, 171 measles cases were reported by 9 jurisdictions: Arizona, Florida, Georgia, North Carolina, Ohio, Oregon, South Carolina, Utah, and Virginia.
-A total of 0 measles cases were reported among international visitors to the United States.
+From CDC: As of February 5, 2026, 733 confirmed* measles cases were reported in the United States in 2026.
+Among these, 727 measles cases were reported by 20 jurisdictions: Arizona, California, Florida, Georgia, Idaho, Kentucky, Minnesota, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Utah, Virginia, Washington, and Wisconsin.
+A total of 6 measles cases were reported among international visitors to the United States.